mo7amedgom3a/Easy-Deploy/README.md

     docker push frontend:latest
     ```

+    Make sure the image names correspond to the names used when pushing to the container registry.

-3. Deploy the application to a cloud platform using Docker Compose or Kubernetes.
+4. Deploy the application to a cloud platform using Docker Compose or Kubernetes.
 Here is an example `docker-compose.yml` file:

     ```yaml
     version: "3.9"